-The French lop is another large bunny with droopy ears.
+The French lop is a large bunny with droopy ears.
 This breed is typically either gray, brown, or white with brown spots.
-This rabbit can reach up to 11 pounds and be originally bred for meat.
+This rabbit can reach up to 11 pounds and was originally bred for meat.

 9. Golden Galvcot

-This next breed comes from England and is rarer.
+This next breed comes from England and is rare.
 They have a golden coat and a slim athletic body.
-They are friendly if they are brought up with humans from their bunny stage.
+They are friendly if they are brought up with humans from a young age.
 They also have a straight tail with blue undertones in their paws.

-This next short furred rabbit is known for its bumblebee-like appearance.
-They have very unique markings that are made of golden, brown, and black hair.
+This next short-furred rabbit is known for their bumblebee-like appearance.
+They have unique markings that are made of golden, brown, and black hair.
 This rabbit also has long straight ears with a friendly disposition.

 11. Holland Lop

-This next tiny tyke comes in many different colors, but brown is one of the more common.
-They are small with floppy ears and very soft fur.
+This tiny tyke comes in many different colors, but brown is one of the more common ones.
+They are small with floppy ears and soft fur.
 They also have an energetic personality and like to hop about.

 12. Jersey Wooly

-Bred in the USA, the Jersey Wooly is a long-haired rabbit that has either brown, white, or gray fur.
-When they have a brown coat, their face will typically be darker and resemble a Siamese cat.
-They are very soft, but also require a lot of grooming.
+Bred in the U.S.A., the Jersey Wooly is a long-haired rabbit that has either brown, white, or gray fur.
+When they have a brown coat, their face will typically be darker and resemble that of a Siamese cat.
+They are very soft but require a lot of grooming.

 13. New Zealand Rabbit

-Our next rabbit is the New Zealand breed bunny.
-This coat typically comes in either all white or all golden brown.
-They have short front legs, long bodies, and tubby stomachs.
-They are also great family pets.
+This New Zealand bunny’s coat typically comes in either all white or all golden brown.
+They have short front legs, a long body, and a round stomach.
+They are also a great family pet.